 Silver 500, also called “Half Silver,” is a silver alloy containing 50% silver and 50% copper.
 It was commonly used in British coins from 1920-1946 and occasionally in jewelry where cost is a concern.

-Silver 500 is not magnetic (it’s diamagnetic) but is allergenic due to its copper content, making it unsuitable for sensitive skin.
+Silver 500 isn’t magnetic (it’s diamagnetic) but is allergenic due to its copper content.
+This makes it unsuitable for people with sensitive skin.

 While jewelry exists in Silver 500, it’s rarely used due to softness and tarnishing issues.
 The hallmark is simply “500,” and its value equals half the current silver spot price.